-Objective 1 - Th Objective 1 - The College recruits, retains and develops a highly qualified workforce.
+Objective 1 - The College recruits, retains and develops a highly qualified workforce.
 Indicator 1.1 - S taff and faculty actively pursue continuing professional development oppo ortunities.
-2011-12 2010-11 2009-10 Benchmark Measure 1.1A Rate of agreement that employees have opportunities at work to learn and grow professionally (biennial survey item 5).
-75% 75% (internal) Indicator 1.2 - Current employees indicate satisfaction with working environment and campus climate.
-Measure 1.2A Rate of job satisfaction and positive campus climate (biennial survey items 7,8,20) 91% 75% (internal) Indicator 1.3 - Employees are retained by the College.
+2012-13 2011-12 2010-11 Benchmark Measure 1.1A Rate of agreement that employees have opportunities at work to learn and grow professionally (biennial survey item 5). (pending) 759 75% Indicator 1.2 - Current employees indicate satisfaction with working environment and campus climate.
+Measure 1.2A Measure 1.2A Rate of job satisfaction and positive campus climate (biennial survey items 7,8,20) 919 % 75% (internal) Indicator 1.3 - Employees are retained by the College.
 Measure 1.3A Short-term (2-year) attrition rate of full-time employees.
-5% 9% 9%% 8% (internal)
+8% 5% 9% 8% (internal)

-Objective 2 - The College demonstrates good stewardship of financial resources while ensuring sufficient resources will be available in the Indicator 2.1 - The College maintains sufficient financial resources to both maintain programs and to remain strategic in times of financial downturn.
-2011-12 2010-11 2009-10 Benchmark Measure 2.1A Percent of general operations budget maintained as operating reserves 10% 10% 10% 10% (internal) Indicator 2.2 - The College maintains strong internal controls over assets and ensures compliance to college and state procedures.
+Objective 2 - The College demonstrates good stewardship of financial resources while ensuring sufficient resources will be available in the future.
+Indicator 2.1 - The College maintains sufficient financial resources to both maintain programs and to remain strategic in times of financial downturn.
+2012-13 2011-12 2010-11 Benchmark Measure 2.1A Percent of general operations budget maintained as operating reserves 10% 10% 10% 10% (internal) Indicator 2.2 - The College maintains strong internal controls over assets and ensures compliance to college and state procedures.
 Measure 2.2A Number of annual audit findings 0 0 0 0 (internal) Indicator 2.3 - The College ensures continuing alignment of fiscal resources to meet current operating needs.
-Measure 2.3A Percent of instruction-related expenses relative to general operating expenses (direct instruction + library + student svcs) 67% 69% 67% 67% (WA)
+Measure 2.3A Percent of instruction-related expenses relative to general operating expenses (direct instruction + library + student svcs) 70% 67% 69% 67% (WA)